 Emails: an everyday business tool that could put your business at risk

 Whoever said email is dead, was wrong.
 Many organisations, large and small, still use email for everyday use due to its convenience.
-Because it’s so widely used, it’s an easy access point for different types of vulnerabilities such as malware, Trojans and viruses.
+Because it’s so widely used, it’s an easy access point for different types of vulnerabilities and cyber attacks such as malware, Trojans and viruses.

 Email-based cyber attacks affect almost every industry and company size.
 According to research from Proofpoint (named by Gartner as a Leader for Enterprise Information Archiving) this was particularly the case for phishing and malware attacks in 2018Q1 and Q2.

 The best way to approach email security is to have a holistic view of what can go wrong.
 This involves educating your employees on the fundamentals of correct online behaviour and the warning signals to look out for.
 Plus, you need to have technology and processes in place to stop email-based attacks before they happen.

 Whether your email client is Outlook or Gmail, there are additional steps your organisation can take to increase threat detection and reduce vulnerabilities that your staff may not necessarily see or recognise as bait.

 One of the most difficult aspects of keeping organisations safe online is how quickly the landscape changes.
 Methods and techniques shift swiftly so there is no confidence to be gained by thinking you have a certain type of cyber attack ‘covered’.
 You must remain vigilant and have a range of strategies in place.

 Where the most recent damage is being done

 A snapshot drawn from Proofpoint’s report Protecting People: A Quarterly Analysis of Highly Targeted Cyber Attacks (based on data gathered between June and September 2018) demonstrates the unpredictable nature of cyber attacks.